CALL

 What documents do you need to make a claim?

-The sooner you can provide us with all the information needed to log your claim, the faster the claim process will be.
-We can settle claims within 5 working days, commencing when the claims handler has received all relevant information and documentation to confirm claims cover.
+The sooner you can provide us with all the information needed to process your claim, the faster the claim process will be.
+We pay 99%+ of approved claims within 5 working days1, commencing when the claims handler has received all relevant information and documentation to confirm claims cover.

 The below documentation is needed for all claims.